Anacatlisboa23/Application-of-Machine-Learning-Methodologies-in-the-Search-for-New-Peptides-with-Antimicrobial-Pote/README.md

 Repository composition:

+*_Criation_MIC_Dataset.ipynb_*:  Notebook with the script for the criation of the dataset with MIC (Minimum Inhibitory Concentration) peptide values;
-*_Dataset_Cleaning:_ Notebook with the script for preparing datasets with relevant information;
+*_Dataset_cleaning.ipynb_*: Notebook with the script for preparing datasets with relevant information;

-*_Dataset_Construction:_ Notebook where the datasets were created, organised and grouped by function and organisms;
+*_Dataset_creation.ipynb_*: Notebook with the creation of the initial datasets (antibiofilm, anti-viral, anti-bacterian, anti-gram-positive, anti-gram-negative)
+*_ESKAPE.ipynb_*: Processes a dataset related to ESKAPE pathogens;

-*_Features:_ Notebook with the extraction of features;
+*_Features:_* Notebook with the extraction of features;

-*_ESM:_ Notebook with the ESM-1b encoding application;
+*_ESM:_* Notebook with the ESM-1b encoding application;
+*_ProtBert:_*Notebook with the ProtBert encoding application;

-*Model Training:_ Notebook with the creation of embeddings and the machine learning models used for binary classification;
+*Binary Classification:_* Notebook with the training and test of the machine learning and deep learning models used for binary classification;

-*_Multiclass:_ Notebook with machine learning models used for multiclassification.
+*_MIC_values_prediction:_* Notebook with the training and test of the machine learning and deep learning models used for MIC prediction.